-You can use the PCE web console to install and upgrade VENs in your environment in the following scenarios:
+You can use the PCE web console to install and upgrade VENs in your organization in the following scenarios:

-• To install or upgrade RPM, Debian, Windows, and (starting in 23.2.20) AIX distributions of the VEN software.
-Other workload operating systems are not supported.

-• The PCE and VEN versions are 18.2 and later.
+- To install or upgrade VENs on servers running supported versions of RPM, Debian, and Windows operating systems.
+Other operating systems are not supported for Server VENs. - To install or upgrade VENs on endpoints running supported versions of Windows and macOS operating systems.
+Other operating systems are not supported for Endpoint VENs - The PCE and VEN versions are 18.2 and later.